Mexodus

 By Brian Guy

-How do you present a history lesson about xenophobia, racism, slavery, friendship, and hope without making it too heavy?
-Brian Quijada and Nygel D. Robinson figured out they could do so with a live-looped musical, where they create the show’s music live on stage each night.
+How do you present a story about survival, xenophobia, racism, slavery, friendship, and hope and make it fresh and fun?
+Brian Quijada and Nygel D. Robinson figured out they could do so with a live-looped musical, where they create the show’s beautiful music live on stage each night.
 The music is fantastic, the lyrics are deep, and the acting and emotional performances provide the exclamation point.
+You will both laugh and cry, and the experience is just incredible.

 To get a sample of the show’s music, head over to your favorite music streaming service, and search for Mexodus.
 You should then be presented with the song, “Two Bodies (from Mexodus)” as a part of your search results.
 Have a listen.